alexboden/toronto-bike-share-status/README.md

 # Bike Share Snapshot

-This project is a minimal Node.js server that renders a live snapshot of favorite Toronto Bike Share stations.
-It pulls real-time station status and metadata from the official GBFS feeds and presents them in a single-page view grouped by context (home, pool, work, etc.).
+This project is a minimal Node.js server that renders a live snapshot your favourite Toronto Bike Share stations for easy viewing.

+There is also a standalone script, `compact-widget.js`, that can be embedded as an iOS widget.
+You can run JavaScript code in a widget using [Scriptable](https://scriptable.app/).

 ## Getting Started